Aditya3042off/scroll-animation/README.md

 # scroll-animation
-A scroll animation implemented using CSS
+A scroll animation implemented using CSS and javascript